Sex differences in cognition: Working memory

 There are usually no sex differences in overall working memory except those involving spatial information such as space and object.
 A 2004 study published in the journal of Applied Cognitive Psychology found significantly higher male performance on four visuo-spatial working memory.
-Another 2010 study published in the journal Brain and Cognition found a male advantage in spatial and object working memory on an n-back test but not for verbal working memory.
-Similarly another study published in the journal Human Brain Mapping found no sex differences in a verbal n-back working memory task among adults from ages 18–58 years old.
-There was also no sex differences in verbal working memory among a study of university students published in the Journal of Dental and Medical Sciences.
-However, they still found greater male spatial working memory in studies published in the journals Brain Cognition and Intelligence.
-Also, even though they found no sex differences in verbal working memory, researchers have found lower brain activity or thermodynamics in the prefrontal cortex of women which suggested greater neural efficiency and less effort for the same performance.
-Researchers indicate women might have greater working memory on tasks that only relies on the prefrontal cortex.
-However, in another study of working memory, where the goal was to detect sex differences under high loads of working memory, men outperformed women under high loads of working memory.
+Another 2010 study published in the journal Brain and Cognition found that males performed better in spatial and object working memory on an n-back test, but did not have higher results for verbal working memory.
+Similarly another study published in the journal Human Brain Mapping found no sex differences in a verbal n-back working memory task among adult subjects.
+There were also no sex differences in verbal working memory identified among university students in a study published in the Journal of Dental and Medical Sciences.
+However, researchers found greater male spatial working memory in studies published in the journals Brain Cognition and Intelligence.
+Although they found no sex differences in verbal working memory, one group of researchers found lower brain activity or hemodynamics in the prefrontal cortex of females which suggested greater neural efficiency and less effort for the same performance.
+Researchers have also indicated females might have greater working memory on tasks that only rely on the prefrontal cortex.
+However, in another study, males outperformed females under high loads of working memory.
 The authors of the study state: "Results indicated sex effects at high loads across tasks and within each task, such that males had higher accuracy, even among groups that were matched for performance at lower loads".
-A 2006 review and study on working memory published in the journal European Journal of Cognitive Psychology also found no gender differences in working memory processes except in a double-span task where women outperformed men.
+A 2006 review and study on working memory published in the journal European Journal of Cognitive Psychology also found no sex differences in working memory processes except in a double-span task where females outperformed males.
 There have also been no sex differences found in a popular working memory task known as n-back among a large number of studies.